open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-takeout.md

 NOTE: This repository has been archived.
-OLE is in production of the Android app MyPlanet for cocumentation see the [README](https://github.com/open-learning-exchange/open-learning-exchange.github.io/README.md) file.
-Configuration can be found at [here](https://raw.githack.com/open-learning-exchange/open-learning-exchange.github.io/bellapps/#!pages/techgenius/tg-tablet-config.md)
+OLE has switched production of its Android app to MyPlanet.
+For documentation see the projects github [reposotorys](https://github.com/open-learning-exchange/myplanet).

 # Takeout